Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-tools-index.md

 ## Block Explorers

-- [AXIASolar-JS Apps Explorer](https://axiasolar.js.org/apps/#/explorer) - AXIASolar dashboard block explorer.
+- [AXIA-JS Apps Explorer](https://AXIA.js.org/apps/#/explorer) - AXIA dashboard block explorer.
 Currently connects to AXIALunar by default, but can be configured to connect to other remote or local endpoints.
-- [Axiascan](https://axiascan.io/) - Blockchain explorer for AXIASolar, AXIALunar, and other related chains.
+- [Axiascan](https://axiascan.io/) - Blockchain explorer for AXIA, AXIALunar, and other related chains.
 - [Subscan](https://subscan.io) - Blockchain explorer for Substrate chains.

 ## Wallets